 Become an International Development Manager

-THE VALIDATION OF THE RNCP TITLE IS CARRIED OUT BY CAPITALISATION OF ALL THE BLOCKS OF SKILLS.
+THE VALIDATION OF THE RNCP TITLE IS DONE BY CAPITALIZATION OF ALL THE BLOCKS OF COMPETENCES.

 The “International Development Manager” plays an essential role in the company by contributing to its international development.
 He/she identifies new market opportunities, implements and manages the international development strategy and participates in the marketing and sales plans in an omnichannel and international context in order to increase the company’s turnover.